rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

 ![](https://img.boltops.com/tools/jets/learn/api/review-deploy-test-lambda-manual.png)

 Clicking on the **logs** link takes you to the CloudWatch Logs Console.
 It shows all the Log Streams for the Log Group for the Lambda Function.
-Clicking **Search Log Group** is then filtering by 1m or 30m is an easy to to see the logs.
+Clicking **Search Log Group** and filtering by 1m or 30m is an easy way to see the logs.

 ![](https://img.boltops.com/tools/jets/learn/api/review-deploy-lambda-test-logs.png)